sumansaha66/stock-ranking-using-list-wise-approach/README.md

 # Environment
 Python > 3.5 & Tensorflow > 2.0

+# Data

+Please collect the sequential data from the Temporal_Relational_Stock_Ranking/data/2013-01-01/ folder

 # Procedure
 There are two main files here.
 The file "stock_ranking_list_wise_tgc.py" should be used to generate the performance using temporal graph convolution (TGC) approach.
 Please change the loss function or market names to get different results.